querkmachine/beeps.website/src/blog/drafts/ten-top-10s.md

 However, rather than give myself a year's worth of easy and boring content, I figured I'd just get them over with and chuck everything your way in one big list of lists.

-## 10 macOS utility apps I find really useful
+## 10 macOS utility apps I find really quite useful

 Here are some teeny, tiny utility apps I've found very useful when it comes to being productive.
 Most of them do one thing and they do it well, [as it should well be](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well).